ChuckerTeam/chucker/README.md

 }
 ```

-To start using Chucker, just plug it a new `ChuckerInterceptor` to your OkHttp Client Builder:
+To start using Chucker, just plug in a new `ChuckerInterceptor` to your OkHttp Client Builder:

 ```kotlin
 val client = OkHttpClient.Builder()